-Our visit was at a mid-water level which meant nearly all the falls was running on the Zimbabwe side.
+Our visit was at a mid-water level which meant nearly all the falls were running on the Zimbabwe side.
 The advantage here was seeing the deep narrow canyon.
-In the wet season the visibility can be nearly zero and will soak you and your camera.
+In the wet season, the visibility can be nearly zero and will soak you and your camera.

 For our two nights, we liked the old world charm of the Victoria Falls Hotel (www.victoria-falls-hotel.com).
 This elegant Edwardian style five-star hotel is filled with furniture, photos, art and old posters from the British Empire.

 Their pool is a wonderful escape from the mid-day heat while watching the warthogs mow the lawn.

 The first of two nights in Botswana was in the Chobe National Park at the Ghoha Hills Savuti Lodge (www.ghohahills.com).
 It has a commanding view of the savannah from a bluff.

 Each night we left our 8 foot screened window shade open so the morning’s orange glow would fill our cottage before our game drive.

 The lodge looked down on a waterhole that had an occasional elephant.
 During our four game drives, we saw a diverse amount of animals.

 These included a few different kinds of antelope, several lions including a couple on their “honeymoon”, many jackals, mongoose, cheetahs, and giraffes.
 One morning we surprised a pack of elephants 75 feet from the road where they don’t see too many 4X4’s.

 The startled matriarch, with babies at her side, flared her ears and then threw up her trunk twice saying to stay away.